TOOLS & GUIDES

-Dog Chocolate Toxicity
+Dog Chocolate Calculator & Toxicity Guide

-Chocolate is toxic to dogs.
-Chocolate ingestion can result in vomiting, diarrhoea or even seizures.
-In severe cases chocolate toxicity can be fatal.
+While there are many human foods that can be safely fed to our four-legged friends in small doses, chocolate unfortunately is not one of them.
+It is toxic to dogs.
+Chocolate ingestion can result in vomiting, diarrhoea, or even seizures.
+In severe cases, chocolate toxicity can be fatal.

 The effect of your dog eating chocolate is determined by a few main factors: